quintilesims/layer0/docs-src/docs/guides/terraform_beyond_layer0.md

  In this example, we'll learn how you can use Terraform to create a Layer0 service as well as a persistent data store.
 The main goal of this example is to explore how you can combine Layer0 with other Terraform providers.

 ## Before you start
-In order to complete the procedures in this section, you must have the following installed and configured correctly:
+To complete the procedures in this section, you must have the following installed and configured correctly:

  * Layer0 v0.8.4 or later
  * Terraform v0.9.0 or later